leolani/cltl-knowledgerepresentation/README.md

 2. Additionally, you need to install [GraphDB Free](http://graphdb.ontotext.com/) with a repository named `sandbox`.
 You will need to launch this before running the package.

+### Usage

+For using this repository as a package different project:

+1. On a different virtual environment, you may run:

+    ```bash
+    pip install git+git://github.com/leolani/cltl-knowledgerepresentation.git@main
+    ```

+2. Then you can import it as:

+    ```python
+    import cltl.brain
+    ```

 ### Examples

 Please take a look at the example scripts provided to get an idea on how to run and use this package.
+Each example has a comment at the top of the script describing the behaviour of the script.

-For these example scripts, you need a repository on GraphDB called `sandbox`.
-To run any example script you first have to launch GraphDB, and you can run them.
+For these example scripts, you need

+1. A repository on [GraphDB Free](http://graphdb.ontotext.com/) called `sandbox`.
+To run any example script you first have to launch GraphDB, and then you can run the example script.

-Change your current directory to `./examples/` and run some examples (e.g. `python brain_base_cases.py`)
+2. To change your current directory to `./examples/` and run some examples (e.g. `python brain_base_cases.py`)

 ## To Do